Chicago DFSS - Department of Family and Support Services.

 Financial assistance programs from the Department of Family and Support Services

 The Chicago Department of Family and Support Services is a place that very low income families and residents turn to financial support.
 In some cases, direct assistance may be offered for rent, energy bills, medications, and more.
 In other cases a DFSS social worker will refer clients to other state of Illinois or federal government resources.
 This office is the regional community action agency.

 The HUD-funded Shelter Plus is available for hundreds of units in Chicago.
 This program provides a rental housing subsidy for disabled, homeless people.
 They can be facing disabilities such as mental illness, HIV/AIDS, or substance use disorders.
 The federal government HUD agency will pay for housing subsidies for income and otherwise eligible clients.

 The Chicago Homeless Outreach and Prevention program can assist people facing imminent eviction and the currently homeless.
 They can receive a number of services including outreach, case management, and more.
 The teams that work as part of HOP and Chicago Department of Family and Support Services can also provide residents with information and referral, job placement and travel support to shelters.
 Also get referrals and details on local community resources, some of which can help with rent.
-312-743-1524, or find other rent assistance in Chicago.
+Call 312-743-1524, or find other rent assistance in Chicago.

 Cooling and warming centers are available.
 Some of the Community Service Centers can provide people a place to go to get out of the cold or heat during the summer.
 Water, blankets, or maybe even a fan may be disbursed too.

 Assistance is offered for victims of domestic violence, including women and children.
 Dozens of community-based programs are available and offer assistance including case management, legal representation, linkage to ancillary services, shelter, court advocacy, and counseling.
 Also get help with long term needs which can be met by job placement and training.
 1-877-863-6338.